r3c4ll/docker-tests/doc/install-github-action-runner.md

 #### Dowload

-Create a folder
+Create a folder:

     mkdir actions-runner && cd actions-runner

-Download the latest runner package
+Download the latest runner package:

     curl -o actions-runner-linux-x64-2.304.0.tar.gz -L https://github.com/actions/runner/releases/download/v2.304.0/actions-runner-linux-x64-2.304.0.tar.gz

-Optional: Validate the hash
+(Optional) Validate the hash:

     echo "292e8770bdeafca135c2c06cd5426f9dda49a775568f45fcc25cc2b576afc12f  actions-runner-linux-x64-2.304.0.tar.gz" | shasum -a 256 -c

-Extract the installer
+Extract the installer:

     tar xzf ./actions-runner-linux-x64-2.304.0.tar.gz

 #### Configure

-Create the runner and start the configuration experience
+Create the runner and start the configuration experience:

     ./config.sh --url "https://github.com/YOUR_USERNAME/YOUR_GITHUB_REPOSITORY" --token "YOUR_RUNNER_RESISTRATION_TOKEN"

-Last step, run it!

-    ./run.sh

 Be sure to replace YOUR_USERNAME, YOUR_GITHUB_REPOSITORY and YOUR_RUNNER_RESISTRATION_TOKEN with the proper values (In the line "./config.sh" is executed).
 The instructions on the Github website must shows the right values.

+Install the service (replace USERNAME for the username registered in the system that you want to run the service):

+    sudo ./svc.sh install USERNAME

+Start the runner service:

+    sudo ./svc.sh start

 #### Using your self-hosted runner

-    # Use this YAML in your workflow file for each job
+Use this YAML in your workflow files for each job that you want to be runned by your runner self-hosted server:

     runs-on: self-hosted